 Where to find the best hummus in Israel is a never-ending debate in Israel.

 If you want a perfect treat for your palate, I would suggest trying out hummus with pine nuts.
+In my case, it was love at first bite!

 After trying roasted pine nut hummus, it is possible to become addicted to it.
 Thus, please beware of hummus with pine nuts in Israel!